Aryan-K123/Planar-Trajectory-Control-of-2-DOF-Robotic-Arm/README.md

 In Simulink, inputs can be given to joints individually

-Using simple *Inverse Kinematics* and 2 PID blocks one for each joint a closed loop control is designed which takes parametric equations as trajectory input and actuates each joint individually.
+Using simple *Inverse Kinematics* and 2 PID blocks one for each joint a closed loop control is designed which takes parametric equations as trajectory input and actuates each joint individually and output trajectory is plotted.